Pope John Paul II: Banco Ambrosiano

-Sexual abuse scandals
+Handling of sexual abuse scandals

 John Paul II was criticised by representatives of the victims of clergy sexual abuse for failing to respond quickly enough to the Catholic sex abuse crisis.
 After decades of inaction, the scandal came to a head when Sinéad O'Connor infamously tore up a photo of John Paul II on a 3 October 1992 episode of Saturday Night Live while performing an a cappella rendition of Bob Marley's "War".

 In response to mounting criticism over the next decade, John Paul II stated in 2002 that "there is no place in the priesthood and religious life for those who would harm the young".
 The Catholic Church instituted reforms to prevent future abuse by requiring background checks for church employees and, because a significant majority of victims were boys, disallowing ordination of men with "deep-seated homosexual tendencies".
 They now require dioceses faced with an allegation to alert the authorities, conduct an investigation and remove the accused from duty.
 In 2008, the church asserted that the scandal was a very serious problem and estimated that it was "probably caused by 'no more than 1 per cent'", or 5,000, of the over 500,000 Catholic priests worldwide.

 In April 2002, John Paul II, despite being frail from Parkinson's disease, summoned all the American cardinals to the Vatican to discuss possible solutions to the issue of sexual abuse in the American Church.
 He asked them to "diligently investigate accusations".
 John Paul II suggested that American bishops be more open and transparent in dealing with such scandals and emphasised the role of seminary training to prevent sexual deviance among future priests.
 In what The New York Times called "unusually direct language", John Paul condemned the arrogance of priests that led to the scandals:

 "Priests and candidates for the priesthood often live at a level both materially and educationally superior to that of their families and the members of their own age group.
 It is therefore very easy for them to succumb to the temptation of thinking of themselves as better than others.
 When this happens, the ideal of priestly service and self-giving dedication can fade, leaving the priest dissatisfied and disheartened."

 The Pope read a statement intended for the American cardinals, calling the sex abuse "an appalling sin" and said the priesthood had no room for such men.

 In 2002, Archbishop Juliusz Paetz, the Catholic Archbishop of Poznań, was accused of molesting seminarians.
 John Paul II accepted his resignation, and placed sanctions on him, prohibiting Paetz from exercising his ministry as bishop.
-It was reported that these restrictions were lifted, though Vatican spokesperson Federico Lombardi strenuously denied this saying "his rehabilitation was without foundation".
+It was reported that these restrictions were lifted, though Vatican spokesperson Federico Lombardi strenuously denied this, saying "his rehabilitation was without foundation".